telerik/kendo-react-inputs/docs/slider/overview.md

 ### State

 The Slider is a stateless component.
-This is why it should be placed within a hight-order component that will control its state and will hold the configuration.
-The `onChange` event will be fired each time there is a user interaction with the component.
-The new value will be passed as an argument to the `onChange` callback, so the developer can handle the state of the component as needed.
+That is why it should be placed within a high-order component that controls its state and holds the configuration.
+The `onChange` event is fired each time when a user interaction with the component happens.
+The new value is then passed as an argument to the `onChange` callback, so that you are able to handle the state of the component when needed.

 ```html
     class SliderContainer extends React.Component {